-Emma Dean is a creative coach, internationally acclaimed musician, performer, writer, composer, arranger, dreamer and choir mama based in Meanjin/Brisbane, Australia.
+Emma Dean is an internationally acclaimed musician, creativity coach, performer, writer, composer, arranger, dreamer, and choir mama based in Meanjin/Brisbane, Australia.

-She has shared the stage with artists like Macy Gray, Placebo, Jinkx Monsoon (Ru-Paul's Drag Race), Camerata - Queensland's Chamber Orchestra, Amanda Palmer and The Dresden Dolls and has been listed as 'one of ten artists to watch' by The New York Post after featuring on the US speciality radio charts alongside PJ Harvey and REM.
-She is also a recipient of the prestigious 'Under Our Wing' cabaret award alongside musical comedy superstars, Tim Minchin and Sammy J.
+Emma has shared the stage with artists like Macy Gray, Placebo, Jinkx Monsoon (Ru-Paul's Drag Race), Camerata - Queensland's Chamber Orchestra, Jesca Hoop, Kate Miller-Heidke, Amanda Palmer and The Dresden Dolls and has been listed as 'one of ten artists to watch' by The New York Post.
+She is also a recipient of the 'Under Our Wing' cabaret award alongside musical comedy superstars, Tim Minchin and Sammy J.

 ....Just sample her monster Broadway single “Sincerely Fearful,” which is 50% “Wicked” and 50% Tori Amos and 100% addictive, and you will find an unavoidable sound worthy of the repeat button."